 Instead of using hand-set type, I create my designs and have special plates made that are placed into the press- in the same place the old moveable type once sat.
-I still use hand-set type, but for smaller bits of stationery like cards, which, if you’re lucky, you can find some in my shop.
+I still use hand-set type, but for smaller bits of stationery like cards, which, if you’re lucky, you may find some in my shop in the future.
 I have big presses and they are both wonderful.
 My first press is a Victorian press built in the 1890’s and was built in Halifax called the Arab Press.
 The Arab uses no electricity and is powered by foot using a treadle and momentum is kept up with it’s very heavy flywheel.
 My second press is much younger and electric, built in the 1950’s and is called a Heidelberg press.
 “Windmill” is it’s nickname because of the motion it’s arms make when it is swooshing around the paper.
 You can see it in action in my Instagram story highlights.

 Press Set Up

 To begin printing I set up the press by placing the paper exactly where I need it be and adjusting the press specifically for that paper.
 The Heidelberg takes into account the thickness and weight of the paper and I can adjust air suction, feed table tilt, feed table level, and a number of settings to make sure it feeds consistently.